Best of NYC in 10 Days

 Manhattan (Uptown to Downtown)

-• The Met short for The Metropolitan Museum of Art is a giant museum with all kinds of paintings, sculptures and artifacts.
+• The Met short for The Metropolitan Museum of Art is a giant museum with all kinds of paintings, sculptures and artefacts.
 You’ll find famous pieces from Da Vinci, Monet, Rembrandt, Van Gogh and so many more but also a massive collection of samurai armor, photography and part of a pyramid.
-It is my favorite museum from the big three (other two listed below), plan enough time the museum closes at 5PM except on Fridays and Saturdays and is closed on Wednesdays.
+It is my favorite museum from the big three (other two listed below), plan enough time as the museum closes at 5PM except on Fridays and Saturdays and is closed on Wednesdays.

 • The Viand - A great diner